Ethiopians suffer under Tigray aid shortages | DW | 25.10.2021

 During the week ending October 13, only 52,000 people in Tigray received food assistance, according to a report by the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
 That figure represents just 1% of the 5.2 million in need of help.

-The recent airstrikes forced the cancellation of UN aid flights, after one plane had to turn back from a flight to Mekelle to protect the lives of passengers and crew.
+The recent airstrikes forced the cancellation of UN aid flights, after one plane had to turn back from a flight to Mekele to protect the lives of passengers and crew.

-UN Emergency Relief Coordinator Martin Griffiths said in a statementthat the "UN had not received any prior warning of the attacks on Mekelle and had received the necessary clearances for the flight."
+UN Emergency Relief Coordinator Martin Griffiths said in a statement that the "UN had not received any prior warning of the attacks on Mekele and had received the necessary clearances for the flight."

-Griffiths reiterated the OCHA's "grave concern for civilians as air strikes on Mekelle continue and as humanitarian assistance into Tigray remains insufficient."
+Griffiths reiterated the OCHA's "grave concern for civilians as airstrikes on Mekele continue and as humanitarian assistance into Tigray remains insufficient."

-The Tigray forces justify their advance with the need to break the blockade put in place by Addis Ababa, which has made aid delivery almost impossible.
-But the humanitarian situation is also rapidly deteriorating in the regions now under the TPLF's control, international aid agencies warned.
+The Tigray forces have justified their advance with the need to break the blockade put in place by Addis Ababa, which has made aid delivery almost impossible.
+But the humanitarian situation is also rapidly deteriorating in the regions now under the TPLF's control, international aid agencies have warned.

 "We have seen indications from senior EU officials recently that they will consider more punitive measures in the form of sanctions if this situation goes on," Davison said.